insight

 5. Know the law – pay transparency laws by state or city

-As states continue to pass new legislation, pay transparency will become more critical.
-The list below provides an overview of state and local laws, covered employers and when employers must disclose and by what method.
+Use ADP’s pay transparency map for an overview of state and local laws, covered employers and when employers must disclose and by what method.
+Get started

 Note: State and local requirements vary and are changing frequently, so check with your compliance expert or attorney for the latest information on these requirements.
 The monetary risks associated with non-compliance are hefty and penalties can be thousands of dollars per violation.
 This is in addition to attorney's fees, costs and reputational harm.